Review shows Australia made huge miscalculation on funds transfers, Vatican says

 ($1 = 1.2923 Australian dollars)

-Reporting by Philip Pullella; editing by Alison Williams, William Maclean and Philippa Fletcher
+Reporting by Philip Pullella; additional reporting by Swati Pandey in Sydney editing by Alison Williams, William Maclean and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.